Nyc clouds

 6. Other impacts from the SharePoint account takeover include:

-• Data theft, unauthorized sharing of documents and the potential for further spear-phishing attacks within the company
+• Data theft, unauthorised sharing of documents, and the potential for further spear-phishing attacks within the company

 • The risk of the attacker making lateral moves within the network to elevate privileges and compromise more accounts and systems